mkdrake37/seams/_topics/w1/d1/performance-theory.md

 Another example: Sorting, improvement from O(n^2) to O(n log n).
 But different sorting techniques are useful in different contexts. i.e. Mergesort when memory is not an issue and can parallelize, quicksort when do not care about stability.

-# Data structures: Key to fast code , pick right data structure to suit purposes.
+# Data structures:
+Pick right data structure to suit purposes.
 Example: For a set of objects, do we want a linked list, a dynamic array?
 What operations will we need to be done quickly.

 Search another important example: Symbol tables, Binary search tree, hash tables, etc.